Bivariate Bernstein-gamma functions, potential measures, and asymptotics of exponential functionals of L\'evy processes: Preliminaries, methodology, background, literature review, and an open problem

 When $\Ebb{\xi_1}=0$, the \LLP oscillates and $I_\xi\lbrb{\infty}=\infty$.
 In this case, under the assumptions that $\Ebb{\xi^2_1}<\infty$ and the existence of some positive exponential moments for $\xi$, the authors of \cite{PalauPardoSmadi2016} show that $\limi{t}\sqrt{t}\Ebb{I^{-a}_{\xi}(t)}=C\in\lbrb{0,\infty}$.
 Furthermore, under the additional assumption for the existence of some negative exponential moments, they have obtained a result of the type $\limi{t}\sqrt{t}\Ebb{F\lbrb{I_{\xi}(t)}}=C_F$ for a limited class of functions $F$.
 Similar results in the same setting are obtained in \cite{LiXu18}.
 The requirements for the existence of exponential moments, for the finiteness of the variance, and for the limited form of $F$ have been completely removed in \cite[Theorem 2.20]{PatieSavov2018}.
 Therein even oscillating \LLPs $\xi$ with no first moment and with Spitzer's condition are studied in full generality.

 When $\xi$ is symmetric with infinite activity, it is shown in \cite[Corollary 2.3.]{PalSarSav23} that $\Ebb{I^{-1/2}_\xi(t)}=1/\sqrt{t}$.
-This is one of the few cases where a precise evaluation in a closed form of a fractional moment of exponential functional of \LLPs on deterministic horizon is available.
+This is one of the few cases where a precise evaluation in a closed form of a fractional moment of $I_\xi(t)$ is available.
 It fits the asymptotics mentioned in the previous paragraph.